seanreed1111/sql-recipes/recipes.md

 ```

 ## Note that the summary statements produce output only for those artists in the artist table for whom you actually have acquired paintings.
 (For example, Monet is listed in the artist table but is not present in the summary because you don’t have any of his paintings yet.)
 If you want the summary to include all artists, even if you have none of their paintings yet, you must use a different kind of join—specifically, an outer join:
-## Joins written with the comma operator or INNER JOIN are inner joins, which means that they produce a result only for values in one table that match values in another table.
+## Joins written with the comma operator or INNER JOIN are INNER JOINs, which means that they produce a result only for values in one table that match values in another table.
 ## An outer join can produce those matches as well, but also can show you which values in one table are missing FROM the other.

 The `table_name.column_name` notation that qualifies a column name with a table name is **always strongly preferred** in a join.
 SQL allows you to just use `column_name` if the name appears in only one of the joined tables, but  best practice says you should only do it when you are pulling data from one table.
 In that case, SQL can determine without ambiguity which table the column comes from, and no table name qualifier is necessary.